Sirius Black: Harry Potter and the Order of the Phoenix

-With his growing power, Voldemort implants a false vision into Harry's mind that Sirius is captive and under torture at the Department of Mysteries.
-Harry tries to contact Sirius at Grimmauld Place through the Floo Network, in order to determine whether he is at the Ministry or not; however, he discovers that the house is seemingly deserted apart from Kreacher, who tells Harry that Sirius will not return from the Ministry.
-Convinced that Voldemort is torturing Sirius, Harry and his friends enter the deserted Ministry and gain access to the Department of Mysteries.
-When they are ambushed by Death Eaters, Harry realises Voldemort lured him into a trap.
-It is Snape, however, who saves them; after confirming that Sirius is safe at Grimmauld Place (it is later revealed that Sirius had been upstairs tending to Buckbeak the Hippogriff and therefore had not been in sight when Harry tried to contact him), Snape alerts the Order that the students are missing and have gone to the Ministry.
+Voldemort plants a false vision in Harry's mind that shows Sirius being tortured at the Department of Mysteries.
+Harry and his friends rush to the Department, where they are ambushed by Death Eaters.
+Meanwhile, Snape alerts the Order that the students have gone to the Ministry.
 The Order immediately sends a rescue team including Remus Lupin, Nymphadora Tonks, Alastor Moody, and Kingsley Shacklebolt.
 Sirius, desperate for any time out of his confinement, comes along too.

-The Order battles the Death Eaters in the "Death Chamber."
+The Order battles the Death Eaters in the Department of Mysteries.
 During a frenzied duel with Bellatrix, Sirius taunts her for failing to harm him.
 Bellatrix strikes Sirius with a curse, sending him backwards into the veil and to his death.
-Overcome with grief and rage, Harry tries – and fails – to get revenge on Bellatrix, only to be interrupted by Voldemort's arrival.
-After a short duel between Voldemort and Dumbledore, Voldemort flees, but not before being seen by the Minister for Magic and other Ministry officials.
-As a result, the Ministry abandons its stance that Voldemort has not returned, and Dumbledore is trusted once more.
-He, in turn, persuades the Minister that Sirius is innocent.
-By the following book, Sirius is exonerated; unfortunately, it is far too late.
-Dumbledore refers to this as "a brutal ending to what was going to be a long and happy relationship."
+Later, Dumbledore persuades the Minister that Sirius is innocent.
+By the following book, Sirius is exonerated.
+Dumbledore refers to this as "a brutal ending to what was going to be a long and happy relationship".
 Harry is left to mourn Sirius, reflecting that, despite his flaws, he was a loving and protective godfather, and the closest thing Harry had ever had to a real parent.
 Harry inherits all of Sirius's possessions, including the house at Grimmauld Place, the house-elf Kreacher, and Buckbeak the Hippogriff.